lebpac/lebpac.github.io/programs.md

 ---

-Our goal for this year is to build out the schedule to offer a broad range of activities for the kids in fitness, arts, and STEM.
-If there are any specific programs you’d like to see at the school, please let us know!
+Our goal for the 2023/2024 school year is to build out the schedule to offer a broad range of activities for the kids in fitness, arts, and STEM.
+If there are any specific programs you’d like to see at the school please let us know!

 Rose & Allison
 [programs@lebpac.ca](mailto:programs@lebpac.ca)